onap/policy-parent/docs/clamp/pre-migration-release-notes.rst

 The main goal of the Dublin release was to:

-    - Stabilize Platform maturity by stabilizing CLAMP maturity matrix see `Wiki <https://wiki.onap.org/display/DW/Dublin+Release+Platform+Maturity>`_.
+    - Stabilize Platform maturity by stabilizing CLAMP maturity matrix see `Wiki for Dublin <https://wiki.onap.org/display/DW/Dublin+Release+Platform+Maturity>`_.
     - CLAMP supports of Policy-model based Configuration Policy
     - CLAMP supports new Policy Engine direct Rest API (no longer based on jar provided by Policy Engine)
     - CLAMP main Core/UI have been reworked, removal of security issues reported by Nexus IQ.